Adding New Packages to Existing Script Languages

 JAVA=localzmq+protobuf:///bfsdefault/default/EXAClusterOS/ScriptLanguages-release-standard-exasol-<version>/?lang=java#/buckets/bfsdefault/default/EXAClusterOS/ScriptLanguages-release-standard-exasol-<version>/exaudf/exaudfclient

 and specifying the bucket details.
-This method is less error-prone than writing it from scratch.
-For more information, see the documentation on GitHub.
+This method is less error-prone than writing the statement from scratch.
+For more information, see Exasol Script Languages Container Tool.

 The SCRIPT_LANGUAGES